 The wife has a yen for beef while her husband is fond of chicken, so this was their revenge bento.

 Revenge Bento Conclusion

-You know you have done something wrong if you get a Shikaeshi bento for your next lunch.
+While this type of lunch box is normally an adult bento you know you have done something wrong if you get a Shikaeshi bento for your next lunch.
 The revenge lunchbox is a passive yet effective way a Japanese wife can express her anger towards her husband by giving him an unpleasant surprise during his lunch break.
 They may put less time into the box and make it less delicious or bland looking.
 It is best not to have your wife or mother prepare you a bento after you have had an argument, the result may not be pleasant.

 Some people find Shikaeshi Bento cute; an occasional one can refresh one’s relationship to realise how much the couple loves each other.
 Take heed and be extra nice to the person making your lunch, or you just might end up with a lunch with a curse.
 View more examples here: Shikaeshi+bento+images.

 Shikaeshi Bento “Revenge Bento” or revenge lunchbox is certainly one that you would never hope to receive.
 This meal’s intention was so that a wife could give her husband a memorable and unpleasant surprise during his meal break.
 As the bento box was opened, the husband would find an embarrassing design or a box filled with nothing but uncooked rice or raw egg making the meal inedible.